 - 1.1.
 The components of an undergraduate education include the major, in which the student acquires depth of knowledge, electives that allow a student to explore personal or career-related interests, and General Education (GE).
 General Education allows students to develop competency in academic skills that are essential to all academic majors.
 In addition, General Education offers students broad knowledge beyond the focus of the major, as well as exposure to the rich diversity of the human experience.
 General Education should foster habits of mind that lead to lifelong learning and prepare graduates for full and productive lives. - 1.2.
 The General Education program at CSULB sequentially introduces students to the mastery of academic skills along with a pattern of course work that will provide graduates with an understanding of self, the physical world, the development and functioning of human society, and its cultural and artistic endeavors, as well as an understanding of the methodologies, value systems, and thought processes employed in human inquiries.
 It involves three stages: Foundation, Explorations, and Capstone.
 Students who begin their college careers at CSULB will complete all three stages, while transfer students who enter the university with a certified General Education transfer program will be expected to complete the final (Capstone) stage only. - 1.3.
-General Education breadth requirements are specified in California Code of Regulations, Title 5, Article 40405, and in Executive Order 595. - 1.4.
-Each California State University, Long Beach baccalaureate graduate shall have completed a minimum of 48 semester units of GE courses distributed as described in section 5, below.
-The GE program includes three (3) units of approved course work in U.S. history and three (3) units of approved course work in U.S. Constitution and American ideals required by Section 40404 of Title 5 and EO 405 (see categories D.1.a. and D.1.b., below). - 1.5.
+General Education breadth requirements are specified in California Code of Regulations, Title 5, Article 40405, and the current CSU Executive Order governing General Education.
+To facilitate comprehension of CSULB's GE Policy, an appendix indicating the university's GE categories and sub-categories and their corresponding categories for CSU Executive Orders shall be made available with this policy. - 1.4.
+Each California State University, Long Beach baccalaureate graduate shall have completed a minimum of forty-eight (48) semester units of GE courses distributed as described in section 5, below.
+The GE program includes three (3) units of approved course work in U.S. history and three (3) units of approved course work in U.S. Constitution and American ideals required by Section 40404 of Title 5 and CSU Executive Orders as delineated below.

+- 1.5.
 In addition to periodic review of courses and program assessment, several other areas are important to the health of the General Education program.
-These areas include the following: - faculty development and curricular innovation and improvement, including programs that offer incentives for faculty involvement in General Education - support for programs designed to create learning communities - provision of adequate numbers of course sections at times that meet student needs and in patterns that permit the formation of learning communities - collaboration across academic units to create pathways and to offer courses in sequences and at times that facilitate their inclusion in pathways - establishment of program enforcement mechanisms that help rather than hinder student progress through the program - communication with feeder community colleges regarding the CSULB GE program
+These areas include the following: - Faculty development and curricular innovation and improvement, including programs that offer incentives for faculty involvement in General Education; - Support for programs designed to create learning communities; - Provision of adequate numbers of course sections at times that meet student needs and in patterns that permit the formation of learning communities; - Collaboration across academic units to create pathways and to offer courses in sequences and at times that facilitate their inclusion in pathways; - Establishment of program enforcement mechanisms that help rather than hinder student progress through the program; - Communication with feeder community colleges regarding the CSULB GE program.